Uniform Complexity for Text Generation: Testing for (In)consistencies from the Prompt-Continuation Pairs

-Formula-based features for readability assessment also stem from a combinations of surface-based features such as word length, sentence length, and occurrence from a pre-defined dictionary of words.
+Formula-based features for readability assessment also stem from a combination of surface-based features such as word length, sentence length, and occurrence from a pre-defined dictionary of words.
 We covered 6 metrics such as \textit{Flesch-Kincaid} \cite{kincaid1975derivation}, \textit{New Automated Readability Index (NARI)} \cite{senter1967automated}, \textit{Coleman-Liau} \cite{coleman1975computer}, \textit{SMOG} \cite{mc1969smog}, \textit{Gunning-Fog} \cite{gunning1952technique}, and \textit{Linsear} \cite{klare1974assessing}.
-Due to their ease of use, formulas such as the Flesch-Kincaid Reading Ease are integrated in most text-based applications.
-From the results in Table~\ref{tab:formula_table}, majority of the narrative continuations from humans, base GPT-2 model, and finetuned GPT-2 model were significantly different except for two: the Flesch-Kincaid score obtained by the baseline GPT-2 model and the NARI score by humans.
-The formula for NARI is the only one which uses number of characters as predictor which may signal that human-continued texts are sensitive to character count compared to neural model-generated texts.
-However, collectively, the non-uniformity of complexity levels for this group is expected as the predictors used for each formula also leverages on surface-based features as previously mentioned.
+Due to their ease of use, formulas such as the Flesch-Kincaid Reading Ease are integrated into most text-based applications.
+From the results in Table~\ref{tab:formula_table}, the majority of the narrative continuations from humans, base GPT-2 model, and both the finetuned GPT-2 models were significantly different except for two.
+The formula for NARI is the only one that uses the number of characters as a predictor, which may signal that human-continued texts are more sensitive to character count.
+In addition, the base GPT-2 model obtaining non-significance for text dissimilarity on Flesch-Kincaid may indicate potential preservation of complexity.
+However, this is a one-off and is not consistent for all formulas explored.